 Historical note on commercial pesticide applicator certification: Prior to PCP regulations changes in November of 2001, commercial applicator certification was solely accomplished by passing the commercial pesticide applicator certification exams.

 Subchapter 5 of the State pesticide regulations includes training requirements for NEW operators who have never before been licensed.
 Training for a new commercial operator is to include a PCP-approved operator training course; this ‘Core’ course is the same for applicators and operators.
 Additionally, new commercial operators must complete 40 hours of on-the-job training in the categories they desire to receive licensing.
 New operators need to submit an application to receive licensing.
 Proof of meeting these two training requirements is to accompany the application.
 Once licensed, commercial operators must annually submit license registration and corresponding fees to the NJDEP Bureau of Licensing & Pesticide Operations.
 Currently licensed operators are not affected by the new regulation’s training requirements unless licensing status is allowed to lapse.

 Historical note: Subsequent to July 1, 2002, all new operators were required to meet both the operator and on-the-job training requirements.

-Contact the NJDEP Bureau of Licensing & Pesticide Operations to inquire further.
+Contact the NJDEP Bureau of Licensing & Registrations to inquire further.